karanpraharaj/fralotito/content/post/black-hole/index.md

 But how do we handle missing data?

 Let's pretend you have different sets of images, each set from a different domain (a set of images of animals, a set of images of food, a set of images of simulations of black holes, ..).
 You can take each set and cut every image into a lot of different pieces, like a puzzle.
-Now, you can try to take commonly used pieces from a set and use them to fill the gap in the picture of your black hole, of course every time you need to choose a piece you should try to choose the one with the higher probability of beeing there based on the "nearest real measurements" you have.
+Now, you can try to take commonly used pieces from a set and use them to fill the gap in the picture of your black hole, of course every time you need to choose a piece you should try to choose the one with the higher probability of being there based on the "nearest real measurements" you have.

-The idea is that, based on the domain you use, you would get different kinds of reconstruction on your image.
-For example, if you choose the domain of "images of simulations of black holes" you should have a reconstruction of a black hole similar to what you originally expected.
-But, if the reconstructions obtained using every set of "puzzle pieces" are similar, then you can be pretty confident of your result.
+The idea is that, based on the domain you use, you get different kinds of reconstruction on your image.
+For example, if you choose the domain of "images of simulations of black holes" you should have a reconstruction of a black hole similar to what you originally expected, but it can be biased.
+If the reconstructions obtained using every set of "puzzle pieces" are similar, then you can be pretty confident of your result.

 <img src="puzzle.png" alt="puzzle.png"/>